compilepeace/BINARY_DISSECTION_COURSE/ELF/PROGRAM_HEADER_TABLE/PHT.md

 #	PHT (PROGRAM HEADER TABLE)
-The `Program Header Table` is an array of structures, each structure descring a segment and providing information the system needs to prepare the program for execution (reference : man elf).
+The `Program Header Table` is an array of structures, each structure descring a segment and providing information the system needs to prepare the program for execution (reference : man elf), i.e. it describes the execution view of any ELF binary.
 Segments hold one or more sections.
-PHT displays the mapping of Section to Segments, i.e. which segments constitutes of which sections.
+PHT can be parsed to display a **Sections to Segment** mapping, i.e. which segment in memory will store what sections of binary.

-The linker uses a **linker script** to map sections with segments.
-We can indeed prepare our own linker script and tell the linker (ld) explicitly to use that linker script to prepare an executable (unlike the default one it uses - [default_linker_script]).
-The default linker script can be seen with the command `ld --verbose`.
-Linker scripts is a topic for some other time and also out of scope for this course.<br>
+The compile-time linker uses a **linker script** to map sections with segments.
+We can indeed prepare our own linker script and tell the linker (/usr/bin/ld) explicitly to use that linker script to prepare an executable (unlike the default one it uses - [default_linker_script] which can be seen with the command `ld --verbose`).
+Writing linker scripts is a topic which is out of scope for this course.<br>

+**NOTE**: The program header table is actually meaningful only to binaries that are likely to build up into their process images (executable & shared objects).
+Relocatable binaries doesn't require a PHT as they are to be processed by the static linker before being able to execute in memory.

-Lets have a look at the program header of the file [pht] compiled from the source [pht.c].
-We'll use `-l` option of readlef, which displays the *Program Headers/Segments* for the executable.
+Lets have a look at the program header table of the file [pht] compiled from the source [pht.c].
+We'll use `-l` option of readelf, which displays the *Program Headers/Segments* for the executable.

 ```shell
 critical@d3ad:~/BINARY_DISECTION_COURSE/ELF/PROGRAM_HEADER_TABLE$ readelf -l pht